tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 - Trust
 - Loyalty
-- Cash / money / currency
+- Cash/money/currency
 - Voting promises

 However, a more complex scenario would be to give players an interface to declare the tradable resources they have to the judging party.
-Such an interface would basically take as argument the name of the resource and the original balance / initial quantity of this resource that the player possesses, so that the judging party can check, when validating transactions, that the player is not making up new amounts of its self-made resource between every round.
+Such an interface would basically take as argument the name of the resource and the original balance/initial quantity of this resource that the player possesses, so that the judging party can check, when validating transactions, that the player is not making up new amounts of its self-made resource between every round.

 Such study is left for future work but would allow to model real life trade where businesses might have exclusive resources that they are alone to possess, compared to everyone trading the same resources.